Acer CloudMobile S500

 Acer CloudMobile S500 is an Android smartphone that was announced in February 2012 and released in September 2012.
 The Acer CloudMobile S500 tech specifications includes a 4.3 inch IPS Display, Krait dual-core processor running at 1.5 GHz with 1 GB of RAM, 8 MP rear camera and a front-facing HD camera for video calls, face unlock or self-portrait photography.
-The device runs Android 4.0.4 (ICS), and it is 97% Vanilla OS, has only minor modifications on drop down notifications and on the slide to unlock.
+The device runs Android 4.0.4 (Ice Cream Sandwich), and it is 97% vanilla OS, has only minor modifications on drop-down notifications and on the slide to unlock.